Arction/lcjs-example-0705-customChartBubbles/README.md

-# Customized chart - Bubbles
+# Customized Chart - Bubbles

 This demo application belongs to the set of examples for LightningChart JS, data visualization library for JavaScript.